kgsws/mgb_ips_lcd_osd/readme.md

 Connect `Tx -> Rx` and `Rx -> Tx`.
 Use only 3V3 UART adapter!

+## How to enter the menu

+Touch both touch inputs at the same time.

+### How to leave the menu

+Go to main menu and touch both touch inputs at the same time.

+## Input mapping

+Technically, it should be possible to rewire three available inputs (A, B and select) to different keys.

 ## Icons

 Graphics, including every text, is in `images` directory.
 These PNG files automaticaly are converted when building using make.